david-cai/typemaster/README.md

 Beat Typer: This experimental, for fun, mode makes the user conduct a song by typing.
 Type to the rhythm of songs like Flight of the Bumblebee and try to accrue the highest score possible.
 Each correct note counts for 1 point and each missed note is -5 points.
 Miss 3 notes in a row and you fail.
 Like in Classic, this mode utilizes the same high score feature.

-# How I built it
-The entire project is coded in Java and uses Swing for the GUI elements.

-# Accomplishments that I'm proud of
-I'm proud of being able to put this entire project together in scratch with limited time.
-More importantly, I'm proud to put together a project that I genuinely think is useful for myself and anyone else interesting in improving typing.
-The end product ended up being more fun than I anticipated and there's plenty of room for additional features and improvements in the future.

-# What I learned
-I learned the importance of code management as it became more and more difficult to get my bearings as the project increased in complexity.
-Proper planning and thoughtful design would have helped a lot had I initially spent more time on those ideas rather than jumping in headfirst.

 # What's next for Typemaster
 I intend to expand the Speed Training mode into a full-stack web application.
 This application will have user accounts/authentication in order to store scores and progression in databases.
 Users would also be able to visit other users' profiles in order to see their progressions in a nice visual manner.
 Furthermore, making a web application like this would allow for a global high scores list.
 My hope is that such a feature can enforce more friendly competition and drive people to work on practicing typing with the mode every day.